 Some people are at higher risk of developing sepsis because they are at higher risk of contracting an infection.
 These include the very young (infants), the very old, those with chronic illnesses, and those with a weakened or impaired immune system.
 People who are malnourished can also contract infections more easily.

 Patients are diagnosed with sepsis when they develop a set of signs and symptoms related to sepsis.
 Sepsis is not diagnosed based on an infection itself.
 If you have more than one of the symptoms of sepsis, especially if there are signs of an infection or you fall into one of the higher risk groups, your doctor will likely suspect sepsis.

 Sepsis progresses to severe sepsis when in addition to signs of sepsis, there are signs of organ dysfunction, such as difficulty breathing (problems with the lungs), low or no urine output (kidneys), abnormal liver tests (liver), and changes in mental status (brain).

-Septic shock is the most severe level and is diagnosed when your blood pressure drops to dangerous levels.
+Septic shock is the most severe stage and is diagnosed when your blood pressure drops to dangerous levels.
 These patients are treated in the ICU and many physicians call them the “sickest people in the hospital.”

 Studies investigating survival and sepsis deaths have reported slightly different numbers, but it appears that on average, approximately 30% of patients diagnosed with severe sepsis do not survive.
 Up to 50% of survivors suffer from post-sepsis syndrome.
 Until a cure for sepsis is found, early detection and treatment is essential for survival and limiting disability for survivors.